Set the stage to raise capital, attract investors, and unlock growth opportunities with a Washington C corp. Starts at $0 plus WA state fees.

 A corporation in Washington state may be classified as a C corporation, an S corporation, or a nonprofit corporation.
 It’s important to note that Washington does not have a personal or corporate income tax.
 You may still wish to file as an S corporation at the federal level, though, in which case, make sure to complete IRS form 2553 to qualify.

 However, corporations still must pay a gross receipts tax called the business and occupation (B&O) tax.
 The tax rates for this will vary depending on how your business is classified by the state.
-Additionally, nonprofits in Washington are not exempt from paying the B&O tax.
+Additionally, S corporations and nonprofits in Washington are not exempt from paying the B&O tax.

 Washington also has additional taxes that may be levied, depending on the type of business you operate and other factors.
 Possibilities include payroll taxes and sales and use tax.
-Finally, any state corporation is subject to tax reporting and payment at the federal level.
+Finally, state corporations are subject to tax reporting and payment at the federal level.

-• To dissolve your corporation, you will need to file the Articles of Dissolution with the Secretary of State’s Corporations and Charities Division.
+To dissolve your corporation, you will need to file the Articles of Dissolution with the Secretary of State’s Corporations and Charities Division.
+For more details, see our Washington business dissolution guide.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.